werpu/mona-dish/docs/Messaging.md

 Here we can find several raw implementations of the basic crypto functionality without binding ourselves to a specific crypto lib.

-For now we have provided following
+For now, we have provided following

 * JSONCrypto an implementation for encoding and decoding into JSON
 * ExpiringCrypto a crypto decorator which provides an expiration mechanism so that messages and keys can timeout